MartinYeung5/hackathon_project/README.md

 #### 5. Image design
 * each NFT should have image cover
+* For the NFT's image design, it may related to the project topic such as  cosmetic/environment/other interesting things

 #### 6. CMS
 * For admin, they can access to the CMS and add the new record to the blockhain.